Dunnock: Description

 A robin-sized bird, the dunnock typically measures 13–14.5 cm in length.
 It has a brown back streaked blackish, somewhat resembling a small house sparrow.
 Like that species, the dunnock has a drab appearance which may have evolved as camouflage to avoid predation.
 It is brownish underneath, and has a fine pointed bill.
 Adults have a dull grey head, and both sexes are similarly coloured; juveniles are browner on the head, looser, 'fluffy' feathering, and more obviously streaked overall.

 Unlike any similar sized small brown bird in Europe, dunnocks exhibit frequent wing flicking, especially when engaged in territorial disputes or when competing for mating rights.
 This gave rise to the old nickname of "shufflewing".

 The main call of the dunnock is a shrill, persistent tseep along with a short, weak trilling note, which betrays the bird's otherwise inconspicuous presence.
 The song is rapid, thin and tinkling, a sweet warble.

 Distribution and habitat

 Juvenile, showing the browner, fluffy plumage.
 Hampshire, UK.

 Dunnocks are native to large areas of Eurasia, inhabiting much of Europe and southwest Asia including Lebanon, northern Iran, and the Caucasus.
 It is the only accentor commonly found in temperate lowland areas; the others all inhabit upland areas, or (Siberian accentor) subarctic lowlands.
 Favoured habitats include woodlands, shrubs, gardens, and hedgerows where they typically feed on the ground, often seeking out detritivores as food.

-Dunnocks were successfully introduced into New Zealand during the 19th century, and are now widely distributed around the country and some offshore islands.
+Dunnocks were intentionally introduced into New Zealand during the 19th century, and are now widely distributed around the country and some offshore islands.